brabanod/macstache/README.md

 ## Command Line Parameters
 macstache needs 3 parameters as input, in order to compile the result
 * **Template**: This file contains your template with Mustach tags, such as `{{name}}`
 * **Context**: The context or data file is as a `.json`, `.yaml` or `.plist` file.
 This can be one or multiple files or you give it a directory, which will collect all the files from this directory and its subdirectories.
 If multiple files are used, they are combined to one large context to be used for the template.
+The files are parsed in the same order, in which they are given to macstache, so when files have the same keys, the current key-value-pair overrides the previous key-value-pair.
 * **Output**: Specify the location, to where macstache should save the compiled output

 Options: